 Grandma’s Irish Cake

-A quick, butter-milky holiday soda bread with currants — for teatime or anytime.
+A quick, butter-milky soda bread with currants — for teatime or anytime.

 Course Snacks, Tea Time